oldweather/DWR/_sources/DWR.rst.txt

 From about 1957, the observations reported in the DWR `are included in Met Office and international databases <https://www.research.ed.ac.uk/portal/en/publications/recent-observed-changes-in-severe-storms-over-the-united-kingdom-and-iceland(4362d146-ef64-4b18-b5df-14378b25c4e5).html>`_.
 The first hundred years of records, however, are only available on paper, and so are inaccessible to science.

 This dataset provides some of these so-far-missing observations.
-Three projects have transcribed some of the earlier DWR reports: The `EMULATE team <https://www.metoffice.gov.uk/hadobs/emslp/>`_ transcribed pressure observations from some stations for the years 18856-1881, `A study of severe storms across the British Isles <https://www.research.ed.ac.uk/portal/en/publications/fluctuations-in-autumnwinter-severe-storms-over-the-british-isles-1920-to-present(7135f643-9419-4e6a-b2e9-91bd137e13be).html>`_, transcribed a subset of the pressure observations over the period 1919-1960, and the citizen science project `weatherrescue.org <http://weatherrescue.org>`_ is making a more comprehensive transcription for the years 1900-1910.
+Three projects have transcribed some of the earlier DWR reports:

+* The `EMULATE team <https://www.metoffice.gov.uk/hadobs/emslp/>`_ transcribed pressure observations from some stations for the years 18856-1881,
+* `A study of severe storms across the British Isles <https://www.research.ed.ac.uk/portal/en/publications/fluctuations-in-autumnwinter-severe-storms-over-the-british-isles-1920-to-present(7135f643-9419-4e6a-b2e9-91bd137e13be).html>`_, transcribed a subset of the pressure observations over the period 1919-1960
+* The citizen science project `weatherrescue.org <http://weatherrescue.org>`_ is making a more comprehensive transcription for the years 1900-1910.

 The bulk of these new observations are from the Daily Weather Reports, but they also include some data from other sources: the EMULATE data includes some stations from the French Daily Weather Reports; the weatherrescue.org data includes both observations from the `1898-1904 Ben Nevis project <https://weatherrescue.wordpress.com/2017/09/05/weathermen-of-ben-nevis>`_, and early pressure observations (1875-1899)from the station climatological returns for Scilly, in the UK Met Archive (Provided by `Ed Hanna - University of Lincon <http://staff.lincoln.ac.uk/ehanna>`_).